SVG-Edit/svgedit/docs/Testing.md

         run `npm run instrument` upon making changes.
 Should normally not be run alone.
         1. `npm run prep` (see above)
-        1. `npm run test-only` - Includes a separate `report` step or otherwise the tests will not show the results visibly on the command line.
-This may be useful if you've instrumented and run preparation steps after any code modifications, but just need to re-run tests (e.g., if one did not complete them for some reason).
+        1. `npm run test-only` - This may be useful if you've instrumented and run preparation steps after any code modifications, but just need to re-run tests (e.g., if one did not complete them for some reason).
+Also should be useful if tests are only against the ESM builds (as is currently the case), and you therefore don't need `prep` (and you are not concerned at the moment with accurate coverage, so you can skip `instrument`).
+This script includes a separate `report` step or otherwise the tests will not show the results visibly on the command line.
 See also `test-no-cov-no-core-rollup`.
             1. `npm run test-only-no-report` - Should not be needed alone.
                 1. `npm start` - Starts the server
                 1. `npm run cypress:run` - Runs Cypress tests (`cypress run`).